1NTRO4/SentiCrpyto/README.md

 ### Running the App

-in your terminal run    streamlit run app.py
+in your terminal

+streamlit run app.py